-They are enjoyed for their flesh white root which has a nuttier, earthly taste.
-It's sweet but not as carrots when raw, but after cooking, parsnip becomes sweeter.
+They are enjoyed for their flesh white root, which has a nuttier, earthly taste.
+It's sweet but not like carrots when raw, but parsnip becomes sweeter after cooking.
 While carrot is juicy, parsnip is fibrous.

-Now, do you see why this mandarin orange with parsnip recipe is deliciously sweet?
+Now, do you see why this mandarin orange salad with parsnip recipe is deliciously sweet?

 "What about mandarin orange?"

-Mandarine orange also known as mandarin or mandarine are thought to have come from India crossing through China where they acquired their name.
+Mandarine oranges, also known as mandarin or mandarine, are thought to have come from India, crossing through China, where they acquired their name.

 They are sweeter and less acidic than oranges.